Deuter Speed Lite 30 SL Women’s Day Pack is an ultralight top-loading pack with an internal frame, 7 pockets, and numerous attachment elements.

 Payable Every Year

 In summary, this Deuter Speed Lite 30 SL pack for women is a minimalist design built to be ultra-lightweight and they have managed in doing this.
 Its volume-to-weight ratio is among the best in this size range.
 But as usual in such cases, it lacks a few features so this is a bit of a trade-off.
 The craftsmanship is at the level which you would expect from such a top brand, and this is a very reliable and versatile backpack.
-Nevertheless, if you need a pack with more hip belt padding and a better ventilation, then their Futura 28 SL is a pack to consider.

 Thank you for reading.
 If you want more options from this size range, please check my page with packs below 35 liters.
 Please use the comment box below if you have a comment or question.
 Do you have any experience with this pack?
 If so, please share it here.
 I wish you a nice day.